The most humorous deep-rooted memory is not even from my own child but rather from my nephew.

 I feel that we forget so much and I am sure that at their 18th birthday you would like to reveal these funny yet possibly challenging moments.
 If so, start writing these memories down today (it is never too late) and you know what, when their 18th comes, revenge (in a loving way) will be yours.

-Now it’s your turn?
+Now it’s your turn.
 What are the funniest things your kids have said?
-Share them with us on our Facebook group.
+Share them with us in the comments below.